Shane phillips

 Shane has presented to audiences across the U.S. and abroad, written for major publications including the Los Angeles Times and the Atlantic, and worked with public and private stakeholders on context-sensitive housing solutions.
 His research has also been highlighted and used to inform policy by the White House Council of Economic Advisors.
 Originally hailing from Seattle, Shane earned his bachelor's degree in biochemistry from the University of Washington and masters degrees in public administration and urban planning from USC.
 Prior to his role at UCLA, Shane was most recently director of public policy for the Central City Association of Los Angeles.

-In 2024, Shane has been commissioned to speak or consult in:
+Over the past few years, Shane has been commissioned to speak or consult in:

 San Francisco, CA (University of San Francisco School of Law)